Bill Bright: Death

 Bright died on July 19, 2003, in Orlando, Florida.
 His wife died in 2015.

 Politics

-Bill Bright's father Dale Bright was a staunch Republican who served as the chairman of the Wagoner County Republican Party.
+Bright's father, Dale Bright, was a staunch Republican who served as the chairman of the Wagoner County Republican Party.
 Like his father, Bill remained a staunch Republican supporter and voter throughout his life.
+One author describes Bright, saying, "Always careful to couch his activities as purely evangelistic, he nevertheless has been present at crucial junctures in Christian Right political history."
 As an evangelical Christian, Bright was also anti-Communist and stated that one of his reasons for starting Campus Crusade was to combat Communist influence in US universities.
 During the 1970s, Bright defended the South Korean President Park Chung Hee, who imposed martial law and assumed dictatorial powers.
-He claimed that Park was fighting against Communism and supported religious freedom.
+He claimed that Park was fighting against Communism and supported religious freedom, as well as that South Korea allowed more religion freedom than the United States.
+In 1977, TIME magazine wrote regarding Bright's political aims: "Even the tolerant Billy Graham publicly criticized Bright for trying to organize Evangelicals into a political bloc."